 As long as there's a regular structure with meal and snack times where a variety of nourishing foods are served, kids learn to self-regulate.
 According to Satter's website, when little kids get to regularly eat as much as they want of high-calorie, low-nutrient foods (like Halloween candy), they don't go candy crazy when when they reach the older school-age years or adolescence and access to unsupervised sweets becomes more common.

-There are plenty, though, who say kids should not get to gorge tonight.
-According to the American Heart Association, kids under two shouldn’t have any foods or beverages with added sugars, and this includes Halloween candy.
+There are plenty, though, who say kids should not get to gorge on Halloween.
+According to the American Heart Association, kids under two shouldn't have any foods or beverages with added sugars, and this includes Halloween candy.

 A recent study published in the organization's journal suggests children ages 2 to 18 should eat less than six teaspoons of added sugars daily—it only takes a couple candy bars to go over that limit.